Finding Statistically Significant Interactions between Continuous Features: Experiments

 \section{Experiments}

-We examine the efficiency and the effectiveness of our method using synthetic and real-world datasets.
-We used Amazon Linux AMI release 2016.09 and ran all experiments on a single core of 2.3 GHz Intel Xeon CPU E7-8880 v3 and 2.0 TB of memory.
-All methods were implemented in \texttt{C}/\texttt{C++} and compiled with {\ttfamily gcc} 4.8.3.
+We examine the effectiveness and the efficiency of C-Tarone using synthetic and real-world datasets.
+We used Amazon Linux AMI release 2017.09 and ran all experiments on a single core of 2.3 GHz Intel Xeon CPU E7-8880 v3 and 2.0 TB of memory.
+All methods were implemented in \texttt{C}/\texttt{C++} and compiled with {\ttfamily gcc} 4.8.5.
+The FWER level $\alpha = 0.05$ throughout experiments.

-There exists no method that can enumerate significant feature combinations from continuous data with multiple testing correction.
-Thus we compare our method to \emph{significant itemset mining} method with prior \emph{binarization} of a given dataset since significant itemset mining offers to enumerate all significant feature combinations while controlling the FWER from binary data.
+There exists no existing method that can enumerate significant feature combinations from continuous data with multiple testing correction.
+Thus we compare C-Tarone to \emph{significant itemset mining} method with prior \emph{binarization} of a given dataset since significant itemset mining offers to enumerate all significant feature combinations while controlling the FWER from binary data.
 We employ median-based binarization as a preprocessing.
 For each feature $j \in V$, we pick up the median of $\vec{v}^j = (v_1^j, v_2^j, \dots, v_N^j)$, denoted by $\med(j)$, and binarize each value $v_i^j$ as a pair $(v_i^{\le \med(j)}, v_i^{> \med(j)})$, where $v_i^{\le \med(j)} = \mathtt{1}$ if $v_i^{j} \le \med(j)$ and $\mathtt{0}$ otherwise, and $v_i^{> \med(j)} = \mathtt{1}$ if $v_i^{j} > \med(j)$ and $\mathtt{0}$ otherwise.
-Thus a given dataset is converted to the binarized dataset with $2n$ features.
-We use the state-of-the-art significant itemset mining algorithm LAMP ver.2\footnote{We used the implementation available at ~\url{https://www.bsse.ethz.ch/mlcb/research/machine-learning/wylight.html}}~\cite{Minato14}, which incorporates the fastest frequent pattern mining algorithm LCM~\cite{Uno04} to enumerate testable feature combinations from binary data.
+Thus a given dataset is converted to the binarized dataset with $2d$ features.
+We use the state-of-the-art significant itemset mining algorithm LAMP ver.2~\cite{Minato14} and employ implementation provided by~\cite{Llinares18CASMAP}, which incorporates the fastest frequent pattern mining algorithm LCM~\cite{Uno04} to enumerate testable feature combinations from binary data.
+Note that, in terms of runtime, comparison with the brute-force approach of testing all the $2^d$ combinations with the Bonferroni correction is not valid as the resulting FWER is different between the brute-force and the proposed method.

-We also tried other binarization approaches, \emph{interordinal scaling} used in numerical pattern mining~\citet{Kaytoue11} and \emph{interval binarization} in subgroup discovery~\cite{Grosskreutz09} as a preprocessing of significant itemset mining.
-However, these methods generate too many binarized dense features, resulting in the lack of scalability in the itemset mining step.
-They can finish their computation for a tiny dataset with $N = 50$ and $n = 5$ in approximately 24 hours, but did not finish after 48 hours for $N = 100$ and $n = 10$, and they exceed the memory limit (2.0~TB) for larger datasets.
+We also tried other binarization approaches, \emph{interordinal scaling} used in numerical pattern mining~\cite{Kaytoue11} and \emph{interval binarization} in subgroup discovery~\cite{Grosskreutz09} as a preprocessing of significant itemset mining.
+However, both preprocessing generate too many binarized dense features, resulting in the lack of scalability in the itemset mining step in the enumeration of testable combinations.
+Hence we do not employ them as comparison partners.
+Details of these binarization techniques are summarized in Appendix.